Diethood » Recipes » Dinner Recipes » Chicken Recipes » Baked Chicken Parmesan

 You mean other than the melty mozzarella cheese?
 And the crispy crust on the chicken?
 Kidding.
 This chicken parmesan recipe is one of my favorite dinners to make because:

 • It’s Quick: Yes, it takes an hour to make, but half of that time is baking time, which gives you time to prepare sides.
-So really, there’s only half an hour of prep work.
-And, by the time dinner is ready, your kitchen smells like heaven, which is always a plus.
+So, really, there’s only half an hour of prep work.
+It’s the perfect quick weeknight dinner, similar to my crack chicken recipe.
+And, when dinner is ready, your kitchen smells like heaven, which is always a plus.
+In conclusion, this is the perfect quick weeknight dinner!

 • It’s Crispy: You might be thinking to yourself, how can this chicken be crispy if it’s not fried?
 I promise you, you will not miss your fryer or your pure olive oil – this healthier baked version of chicken parmesan is just as crispy as always!
 Trust in the breading process.